duglin/helloworld/README.md

 So, it's running - let's hit it:

 ```
-$ curl -sf helloworld.default.knative102.us-south.containers.appdomain.cloud
+$ curl -sf helloworld.default.kndemo.us-south.containers.appdomain.cloud
 00001: Hello World!
 ```

-You'll need to replace the `knative02...` portion with the domain name of your cluster that you determine above.
+You'll need to replace the `kndemo...` portion with the domain name of your cluster that you determine above.

-I won't bore you with the commands I used, but if you run the `demo` script I show you all of the various resources created as a result of deploying this ONE yaml files (yes, `kubectl get all` is a lie but it gets the point across and it's close):
+If you run the `./showresources` script you'll see all of the various resources created as a result of deploying this ONE yaml file:

 ```
-$ kubectl get all | grep -v knative.dev
+$ showresources

 deployment.apps/helloworld-00001-deployment
 endpoint/helloworld-00001-service